Composing XML output for an action in a flow

 Select XML as the format for a string field

-3. In the XML schema settings panel, either drag and drop the XSD file from its location in an open file browser into the boxed area, or click within the boxed area to open a file browser and locate the .xsd file.
-You'll see the file name in the boxed area.
+3. In the XML schema settings panel, drag the XSD file from its location in an open file browser into the boxed area.
+Alternatively, you can click within the boxed area to open a file browser and locate the .xsd file.
+You can see the file name in the boxed area.

 Figure 6.
 Example of an XSD file in the boxed area for import